 There are also small amounts of Colombard in Bordeaux, although the percentage is tiny.
-Slightly more important is Mucadelle, which can add floral aromatics to the final wine, although it rarely represents more than fifteen percent of the total blend.
-Sauvignon Gris is another minor category, an offshoot of Sauvignon Blanc that has nonetheless attracted quite a following in Graves for its floral aromas and pleasant acidity.
+Slightly more important is Muscadelle, which can add floral aromatics to the final wine, although it rarely represents more than fifteen percent of the total blend.
+Finally, Sauvignon Gris is another minor category, an offshoot of Sauvignon Blanc that has attracted quite a following in Graves for its floral aromas and pleasant acidity.

-Originally part of the larger Graves appellation, Pessac-Leognan is situated immediately south of the city of Bordeaux, and was granted its own appellation status in 1987 in recognition of the superior quality of its terroir.
+Originally part of the larger Graves appellation, Pessac-Leognan is situated immediately south of the city of Bordeaux and was granted its appellation status in 1987 in recognition of the superior quality of its terroir.
 The best vineyards sit on clay-limestone soils, which offer the best conditions for ripening white grapes.
 Here, you’ll discover Bordeaux’s finest, most long-lived whites, a handful of which fetch prices that exceed those of the red wines from the same estates.
-Anyone who has tasted Domaine de Chevalier’s white can vouch for their incredible finesse and depth of flavor.
+Anyone who has tasted Domaine de Chevalier’s white can vouch for its incredible finesse and depth of flavor.
 Older wines show a remarkable minerality intertwined with a toasty quality, an exemplary marriage of fruit and oak.
 The best vintages can age for decades.
-Other top producers of white in Pessac-Leognan include Haut Brion, Laville Haut-Brion, Larrivet-Haut-Brion, Fieuzal, Latour-Martillac, La Louviere, Olivier and Pape Clement.
+Other top producers of white in Pessac-Leognan include Haut Brion, Laville Haut-Brion, Larrivet-Haut-Brion, Fieuzal, Latour-Martillac, La Louviere, Olivier, and Pape Clement.

 Over the past 15 years, a remarkable resurgence in the quality of dry white Bordeaux has taken place; consumers are now spoilt for choice with an unparalleled range of delicious white wines.
-What’s more, most are very affordable and very adaptable – Bordeaux white is ideal as an aperitif or to match with a variety of different dishes.
+What’s more, most are very affordable and adaptable – Bordeaux white is ideal as an aperitif or to match with a variety of dishes.
 Our top choice?
 Domaine de Chevalier with Dover sole is gastronomic bliss.